felipe-mig/Star_Wars_web_app_PHP/README.md

 ## 📄 Description

 ✨This <strong>Star Wars - Original Trilogy</strong> web app is built with PHP and JavaScript.
-There are a public view and a private view where the users can CREATE, READ, UPDATE and DELETE records.
+A <i>Search Bar</i> and <i>Sort By</i> functions have been added to optimize data retrieval.
+There are a public view and a private view where the users can CREATE, READ, UPDATE and DELETE:

+🎞️Movies
+👤Charachters
+🚀Ships
+🪐Planets
+🌌The Force
+🔵Jedis
+🔴Siths
+👽Alien Races

 The UX/UI is designed for the users to always know where everything is.
 The layout is simple to navigate and users can locate information very easily.

 📱The web app has media queries implemented.
 Therefore, the user can navigate from any mobile device.

-A <i>Search Bar</i> and <i>Sort By</i> functions have been added to optimize data retrieval.

 * No frameworks